shengchen-liu/segway_v3_robot/README.md

 ## Mechanical and Electrical Integration of Sensors, Manipulators and other peripherals
 * Before starting software setup make sure you have all your sensors mounted and electrically integrated
 * You will need their location relative to the SEGWAY_PARENT_LINK defined in the configuration (see below in Robot Customization)
-* Sensors need to be configured to work with the configurations we use by default or you need to modify them.
+* Sensors need to be configured to work with the network and serial configurations we use by default or you need to modify them.
 * For questions about electrical integration into the RMP power system see the manual and ask us if you have questions
 * For mechanical 3D models please visit our website http://stanleyinnovation.com/resources/ at the bottom of the page

+## Software Integration of Sensors, Manipulators and other peripherals
+* We provide a subset of the available peripherals we support in the open software
+* We can integrate pretty much anything in a custom integration system and support that
-* Please use the community for software support unless you purchased a fully integrated system in which case you likely wouldn't need this tutorial
+* Please use the community for software support unless you purchased a fully integrated system
+  * If you did purchase a system no need to read further unless your just interested.
+We did all this a quite a bit more setting up your system already.

 ## Installation
 Until we have released our packages in the ROS distro please follow these instructions for installing from source.
 The following instructions are valid for Ubuntu 14.04LTS and ROS Indigo.
 Before proceding please install Ubuntu 14.04LTS.